|lotus 396b320432 added compressing message||16 hours ago|

 git clone https://git.zerohack.xyz/lotus/qe.git cd qe # as root make install # to uninstall make uninstall # to run development unit tests (pulls down shunit2) git submodule init git submodule update

-There are no dependencies other than GPG and argon2.
+The required dependencies are GPG and argon2.
 We use AES256 symmetric cipher.
 GPG's default key stretching in symmetric mode is relatively weak.
 To alleviate this issue we derive our key from argon2 first, then pass it to GPG.
 I have made an effort to keep this tool as portable as possible.
 Should work with any POSIX shell.
 Zstd is an optional dependency.
 By default qe will not compress anything.

-Note: When you pass a directory, qe will tar and gzip it prior to encryption.
+Note: When you pass a directory, qe will tar it prior to encryption!

 qe secret.txt # encrypt secret.txt qe /root/secret\ dir/ # encrypt the directory 'secret dir' qe secret.txt.gpg # decrypt secret.txt.gpg qe -z gz secret.txt # gzip secret.txt prior to encryption qe -z zst /root/secret\ dir/ # compress using zstd prior to encryption qe -h # show this help message qe -v # show version # qe expects encrypted files to end with the .gpg extension

 This project is licensed under the 3-clause BSD license.
 (See LICENSE.md) I take no responsibility for you blowing stuff up.